Skip to content

 prom/prometheus:latest

-After the container starts, you can view the running status of the Prometheus service through http://localhost:9090/.
+After the container starts, you can view the running status of the Prometheus service at http://localhost:9090/.

 Go to "Status" -> "Configuration" to verify that the container is using the correct configuration file: